3 Strategies to Reduce Child’s Headaches

 It’s hard to watch the people in your life suffer, especially your kids.
 We support your family in learning some great prevention and treatments to help reduce the headaches and migraines for your children.
 Reduce headache triggers for your kids with these 3 strategies:

 Help your child reduce any stress and anxiety that may be triggering headaches.
-Amy Przeworski, Ph.D. suggests you encourage your children to face their fears, and support them in doing so.
-In her article for Psychology Today she indicates that avoiding challenging situations actually holds the anxiety in the body for longer.
-(1) Przeworski shares that when we face our fears the body will naturally reduce the anxiety in the system.
+Amy Przeworski, Ph.D. suggests you encourage your children to face their fears and support them in doing so.
+In her article for Psychology Today, she indicates that avoiding challenging situations holds anxiety in the body for longer.
+Przeworski shares that when we face our fears, the body will naturally reduce the anxiety in the system.

 Model calmness when agitated, this is a key to reducing your child’s anxiety.
 Be mindful to create a calm, safe place for your child to express their fears and concerns.
 If you tend to be anxious, seek some extra support for yourself as well.
-(1) This can do wonders for setting the stage for health for your family.
+This can do wonders for setting the stage for health for your family.

 Vitamin B2 may prevent some headaches and help to ease the pain.
 Also called riboflavin.

 CoQ12 is an antioxidant normally found in every cell of the body.
-About 1/3 kids with migraines have low levels.
+About 1/3 of kids with migraines have low levels.

 Be sure to look into all potential side effects and consult a physician with questions before use.
 Breathing exercises & yoga.
-Especially Yoga Nidra (4), and Progressive Muscle Relaxation (5) can be useful to bring peace to your child’s system on a regular basis.
+Especially Yoga Nidra and Progressive Muscle Relaxation can be useful to bring peace to your child’s system regularly.

 Massage can help your child relax and ease the muscle tension that may be triggering their headaches.
-(3)Chiropractic Care can assess if your child has a structural imbalance.
+Chiropractic Care can assess if your child has a structural imbalance.
 Chiropractic adjustments are a safe and effective treatment for the cause of symptoms; in this case, headaches.
 Rather than relying on a temporary solution with pain relievers, we encourage parents to have their children’s spine checked!
 Headaches are the most common reason for people of all ages to visit a Chiropractor, and the treatment of correcting the misalignment of the spine and neck is as effective for the youth who may be suffering as it is for their parents.
-(6)

-Learn more about headache prevention and help your child stay headache free!
+Learn more about headache prevention and help your child stay headache-free!